You are here: home

-Approximate 2m FM coverage of my Newbury Amateur radio station is provided on this page.
+I used radio coverage prediction software to determine the approximate 2m FM coverage of my Newbury Amateur radio station.
 Click to enlarge the radio coverage plots, to view individual town names and to check geographical land Radio Coverage terrain.

 50W Southern England Radio Coverage